 Is Your Money Safe with Transferwise?

-If Transferwise were to cease to exist, then your money would be paid back from these accounts.
-Transferwise, is, however, not covered by the Financial Services Compensation Scheme (FSCS) and therefore is deposited at your own risk.
-There’s also no interest paid on Transferwise accounts.
+If Transferwise were to cease to exist, then your money would be paid back from the accounts referenced above.
+Transferwise, is, however, not covered by the Financial Services Compensation Scheme (FSCS) as it is is not a bank.
+Your money is protected by safeguarding – which you can read more about here.

 PIN FOR LATER

 Transferwise is a great way to save on foreign currency transactions and spending in foreign currencies.
 We also use a VPN to mask our location and save on flights and other expenditures while we’re travelling – read more about that here.